corsec00/CSA-CCSK/Questions.md

 ### CCM

 CCM: What is the role of the Scope Applicability column in the CCM?
-A(L): It maps the existing industry standards to the controls in the domains
+<br>A(L): It maps the existing industry standards to the controls in the domains

 06 - CCM: In the CCM tool, a ____________ is a measure that modifies risk and includes any process, policy, device, practice or any other actions which modify risk.
 <BR>A: Control Specification